Circuit-killer/fpga-usbhid-host/README.md

 # FPGA USB-HID host

-The minimalistic USB-host driver for USB HID device (joystick) connected on D+/D- any 2 pins of FPGA over 27 ohm resistors and 3.6V Zener diodes.
-Tested on ULX3S board.
+The minimalistic USB-host driver for USB HID devices.
+USB low speed device (joystick) is connected with its D+/D- lines to any 2 general purpose pins of FPGA over 27 ohm series resistors and 3.6V voltage limitation Zener diodes.
+Tested and works on ULX3S board.
+FPGA internal pulldown is enabled on both lines.
+This is not exactly 15k by the standard but seems to work for me.

 Started from joystick FPGA USB host driver from [CoreAmstrad](https://github.com/renaudhelias/CoreAmstrad).